mgamble1023/SleepInvestigatoR/README.md

 # SleepInvestigatoR
 A function for the analysis of scored rodent sleep

-UNDER ACTIVE DEVELOPMENT check back soon.
+UNDER REVIEW, new version available soon.

 ## Overview